 |Sven Schleier, KPMG Management Consulting, SG||2015|

 |Vo Minh Thu||2013|

-The Security Team would also like to thank the following individuals for their contributions (in no particular order):
+The Security Team would also like to thank the following individuals for their contributions to improve the security of Odoo users (in alphabetical order):